 If you could have one superpower to change the way things are today, which would you choose?
 I've always said my superpower would be persuasion: rhetoric so powerful that it could unequivocally convince anyone who listened.
 Climate change, and the impending devastation of our planet, constantly weigh on me.
 I want to convince everyone, young and old, that change is possible.
-This requires us to build momentum, show not paralyzed."
+This requires us to build momentum, show

 When large organizations allow us to participate in their initiatives, it gives us some sense of agency in a society that sometimes makes us feel overlooked and even trampled."

-dedication, and endure discomfort, but change is possible and within reach.
+Stay hopeful, but not too hopeful.
+Stay frightened, but not paralyzed." dedication, and endure discomfort, but change is possible and within reach.
 We may have reached the "point of no return," but there is no point at which we cannot begin.
 What is the one piece of advice that you would like to give to your peers?